szelongq/tp/docs/UserGuide.md

 #### Listing all employees : `list`

-Shows a list of all employees in HeRon.
+This command shows the list of all employees in HeRon.

 **Format:** `list`

 #### Clearing all employees : `clear`

-Clears all employees from the employee list.
+This command clears all employees from the employee list.
 Upon clearing, it should display the screen shown below.

 ![ClearScreen](images/user-guide/clear.png)